**THIS IS A SPOILER FREE REVIEW!! THIS REVIEW CONTAINS ZERO SPOILERS!!**

 ****SPOILERS AHEAD - YOU’VE BEEN WARNED!!!****

 There is a storyline in You Were Never Really There where a pedophile ring that services very powerful men is involved.
-I know that some viewers will roll their eyes at this storyline thinking it is an absurd and improbable "conspiracy".
+I know that some viewers will roll their eyes at this narrative thinking it is an absurd and improbable "conspiracy".
 I would caution against that response.

 If any readers are interested in the subject, there are a plethora of materials out there to check out, and they are all very disturbing but informative.